Amazing Astronomically Verified Data in Relation to the Journey of the Wise Men & Jesus’ Birth & Infancy

 Herod had found out from the Magi the time of the star’s appearance.
 Taking this for the time of the Child’s birth, he slew the male children of two years old and under in Bethlehem and its borders (v.
 16).
 Some of the Fathers conclude from this ruthless slaughter that the Magi reached Jerusalem two years after the Nativity (St. Epiphanius, “Haer.”, LI, 9; Juvencus, “Hist.
 Evang.”, I, 259). . . .
 Only one early monument represents the Child in the crib while the Magi adore; in others Jesus rests upon Mary’s knees and is at times fairly well grown . . .

-I will take the provisional position that the visit of the wise men occurred when Jesus was about six months’ old.
+My view is that the visit of the wise men occurred when Jesus was about a year old.

 From Persia, whence the Magi are supposed to have come, to Jerusalem was a journey of between 1000 and 1200 miles.
 Such a distance may have taken any time between three and twelve months by camel.